 - Children’s games (Vasić, 1990)

-Among horo games a significant part have ritual games whose influence is seen in wedding ceremonies and their aim is to protect a matrimony against a spell, while in a posthumous ritual they should enable the deceased person a connection with “this world” and to “see him off” to “that“ world.
+Among horo games a significant part belongs to ritual games whose influence is seen in wedding ceremonies and their aim is to protect a matrimony against a spell, while in a posthumous ritual they should enable the deceased person a connection with “this world” and to “see him off” to the “other“ world.
 Fairs were organized in time of pre-Slava, church holidays, after cross bearer procession, and dances most often on Saturdays.
 On outdoor working parties and spinning evenings they played games and dances after finishing work.

 Outdoor working parties, shepherds’ games and children’s games had no music accompaniment.
-Their participants were mainly young people so lascivious and indecent jokes could be told, or young boys competed how to get in favor with the girls or show themselves off with their skills or strength.
+The participants were mainly young people so lascivious and indecent jokes could be told, or young boys competed in order to get in favor with the girls or show themselves off with their skills or strength.

 No matter how much work the children had to do, they found time for games.
 The favorite ones were “tutumiša, sinova, žmure”.
 “Tutumiš” was the same as today’s popular children’s game “ćorave bake” (blind grannies).
 Children all over Užice played them.
 (Vasić, 1990)